Joshabracks/Lycan-DB/lycan/README.md

 ```

 **SESSION STORAGE**

+WARNING: Session storage is still in construction and does not delete expired sessions.

 lycan.session.write(id, body)
 Takes in a session id (express: req.session.id) and an object and returns a promise.
 If the session id exists, values within the existing object will be overwritten and the object will be returned.
 Any existing values that existed within the object that were not overwritten will be returned as well.